Key Takeaways

 02 The 5 Most Common Causes

-2. DeFi Aggregator Problems
+2. DeFi aggregator swaps

-4. Bridge Transactions
+4. Bridge transactions across chains

 Quick Reference: Identify the Cause by Symptom